ZhouYuxuanYX/Maximum-Suppression-Regularization/README.md

 We use Resnet-50 as baseline, and MaxSup is included in the train_one_epoch function of `main.py`.
 You can easily select any model for training in `main.py`.

-> Please find the pretrained weights as well as the training log in the releases "checkpoint_deit".